Financial-Times/x-dash/components/x-topic-search/readme.md

 # x-topic-search

-This module has these features and scope.
+This module provides a topic search bar.

 ## Installation